 Wasteland Weekend was the result.
 A desert festival based heavily on the Mad Max films, but incorporating other iconic pieces of post-apocalyptic pop culture.
 The 2010 event attracted around 400 people, as well as media attention.
 They even received a video greeting from George Miller, director of the Mad Max films, who sent along a sneak peak from the pre-production of Mad Max: Fury Road in Australia.

-In 2011, James Howard and Paul Denton moved on from the event, and Karol and Jared were joined by 2010 attendee Adam Chilson, a professional photographer with a decade of trade show set-up experience.
-Adam became the event’s art director / build supervisor and provided the event with a permanent place to create and store big set pieces on his desert property (later to be known as the “Wasteland Construction Yard”).
+In 2011, James Howard and Paul Denton moved on from the event, and Karol and Jared were joined at the senior management level by Adam Chilson, a professional photographer who had worked on promotion for the 2010 event and brought with him a decade of trade show set-up experience.
+Adam became the event’s art director / build supervisor and provided the event with a permanent place to create and store big set pieces on his desert property (later to be known as the “Wasteland Construction Yard” or “Wasteland Workshop”).

 The 2011 event nearly doubled in size and included large new set pieces such as the iconic Wasteland Gates, as well as the now familiar layout that separated a completely themed “Wasteland City” from a less-strictly enforced camping and parking area for those attendees who may have had their costumes ready, but did not possess fully-themed cars or campsites.